 - Pre-College or Transitional Studies Math (if needed) - Pre-College or Transitional Studies English (if needed) - Apply for Financial Aid and other funding before your first quarter.
-Visit the Financial Aid Office to explore how to pay for college. - Transfer previous college credits to North if applicable. - Attend New Student Orientation. - If you are interested in stacking this certificate in the Associate of Fine Arts degree, meet your Arts, Design & Graphics academic advisor and refer to the CJD/AFA program map. - Explore placement options: take the math and English placement tool if needed. - Make an informed choice on the number of units to take each quarter. - F-1 international students must enroll full time (12+ units) each quarter and check in with the International Programs office before the start of the quarter if enrolling in less than 12 units and/or before starting any work or volunteer experience. - If you need academic accommodations for a documented disability, please contact Disability Services.
+Visit the Financial Aid Office to explore how to pay for college. - Transfer previous college credits to North if applicable. - Attend New Student Orientation. - Explore placement options: take the math and English placement tool if needed. - Make an informed choice on the number of units to take each quarter. - F-1 international students must enroll full time (12+ units) each quarter and check in with the International Programs office before the start of the quarter if enrolling in less than 12 units and/or before starting any work or volunteer experience. - If you need academic accommodations for a documented disability, please contact Disability Services.